 Activity Evidence that supports this approach Challenge number(s) addressed Staff release time for 360 subject reviews/ pupil progress meetings with all teachers / subject leaders to enhance monitoring cycles.
 Effective Professional Development EEF - Recommendation 2: Ensure that professional development effectively builds knowledge, motivates staff, develops teaching techniques, and embeds practice.
-1,3 Release time to ensure mentorship for ECTs in school by experienced assistant head teachers.
+1,3 Employment of 2 additional teachers in years 5 and 6 EEF Toolkit - reducing class size +2m 1,3,5 Release time to ensure mentorship for ECTs in school by experienced assistant head teachers.
 Ambition Institute 1,3 Provide release time for curriculum leaders to redesign core subjects with a focus on progression of skills, retention of knowledge of expanding vocabulary.
-ART/DT Teaching a broad and balanced curriculum for education recovery.
+Teaching a broad and balanced curriculum for education recovery.
 (DFE 2021) 3,4 Improve the quality of social and emotional (SEL) learning for all pu- pils.
-Implement PSHE scheme of work to ensure a consistent approach.
+SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
 EEF- Improving social emotional learning in primary schools.
 5,3